Home

 Multiple Viewing Options

-The two auditoriums have added variety to both the programming and design of the Michigan Theater.
+The three auditoriums of the Michigan Theater have added variety to both the programming and design of the theater.
 The main theater glitters with its symmetrically inlaid gold patterns that are highlighted by a brightly lit chandelier.
 The intimately detailed lamps, stucco walls, and finely preserved woodwork also enhance the setting.
-The Michigan Theater Building (521-109 E. Liberty St.) was added to the National Register of Historic Places on November 28, 1980.

 Unlike other expansions of old movie houses, the smaller Screening Room was not carved out of the main theater.
 Filmgoers enjoy its dynamic acoustics, comfortable seating, and decorative images of old Ann Arbor movie theaters.
 The elegantly crafted corridors around the Screening Room evoke the feeling of a richly adorned home.
 Roomy restrooms are also nearby, with red cushioned seats in the hallway.
+The Annex theater was added in 2016 to increase filmgoing options.

 Next Page: Homegrown Gratitude